januszgrze/bitcoinrollups/blogs/rollups-basically/sequencers-basically.md

 ### Decentralization

 However, forced inclusion is still something that we'd ideally want to avoid in these systems.
 In a world where Bitcoin has a healthy and high fee market, most users could simply be [priced out of using the Bitcoin Layer 1](https://twitter.com/EspressoSys/status/1686851505339453440/video/1) for forcing their transactions through.

-This means their funds would be effectively stuck in the rollup.
-In a world where they're being censored, you could equate this to them (basically) losing access to their funds.
+In a future world where forced inclusion is availble to all rollup users, users can theoretically exit the rollup, but some may be practially stuck in the rollup and lose the ability to interact with their funds.
 This is why most teams developing rollups would agree (at least publicly) that you need to decentralize the sequencer role.

 Now, how do you decentralize the sequencer?
 What is sufficently decentralized?
 Rollup users expect better performance and lower fees than the L1, but want similar trust assumptions to using the L1.